The School Curriculum

 There is a daily after-school childcare club that runs from the end of the school day to 5:30pm.
 The club is designed to support our families with childcare.
 At the after-school childcare club, children will be able to take part in physical activities, make use of the outdoor areas, work together with children from the same and different classes as well as have an enjoyable time interacting with staff.
 During the club, snacks will be available for children.

 There is a range of after-school activities on offer at Gosberton Academy.
 The Academy work closely with Elite Sports, who deliver sports clubs daily.
 These clubs are changed each term to ensure a range of sporting opportunities are on offer for each child.
 Some examples of Elite Sports’ clubs are: basketball, striking and fielding, gymnastics and boxercise.

 As well as sports clubs, the staff at Gosberton Academy run clubs each night of the week, allowing the children the opportunities to attend a range of different clubs, working with children from different year groups.
 Some examples of the clubs run by staff are: Film, computing, arts and crafts and board games

 Gosberton Academy is part of the Boston School Sports Partnership and this has allowed the children many different opportunities within sport.
 The children are able to attend developmental sessions in a range of sports, receive in-school training and support from specialists as well as competing in school competitions against local schools.

-Through the support of specialist music staff, the children are able to access a range of high-quality Music.
-This has involved attending a national Young Voices concert and the BWAF Fest – the BWAF Fest is a Trust-wide celebration of Music that has been taught throughout each academic year.
+Through the support of the Lincolnshire Music Service, the children are able to access a range of high-quality Music.
+This could involve joining their extra-curricular groups and activities.
+The school attend the national Young Voices concert and Trust-wide Music Festival – a celebration of Music that has been taught throughout each academic year.
 Some children at Gosberton Academy have gone on to continue their musical learning by attending BYJO (Boston Youth Jazz Orchestra) or Boston’s Mash-Up Band.